Herbert Weiss

 Herbert "Herb" P. Weiss (born June 25, 1954) is an American author and journalist.
 He is best known for his work as a writer and as an arts and cultural ambassador for the city of Pawtucket.

 Early life and education

-Weiss was born on June 25, 1954 in Dallas, Texas to the late Frank and Sally Weiss.
+Weiss was born on June 25, 1954, in Dallas, Texas to the late Frank and Sally Weiss.

-In 1972 he graduated from Hillcrest High School and went on to receive a bachelor’s degree in psychology with a social work certificate from the University of Texas in 1977.
-Later he received a master’s degree in 1979 from North Texas State University.
-Weiss also completed 24 credits of a doctorate in public policy and aging from the University of Maryland, Baltimore County.
+In 1972 he graduated from Hillcrest High School and went on to receive a bachelor's degree in psychology with a social work certificate from the University of Texas at Austin in 1977.
+Later he received a master’s of Arts in Aging Studies in 1979 from North Texas State University.
+Weiss also completed 24 credits of a doctorate in public policy and aging from the University of Maryland, Baltimore County from 1980 to 1985.